FeepingCreature/feepingcreature.github.com/oop.md

 Interfaces are a series of functions that an object must implement.
 What does an interface reference need to contain?
 It needs to contain some way to get at a function pointer for each interface function that can be called on it, and it needs some way to get an object reference to call them with.
-And all that within one pointer, due to rule 2.
+And all that within one pointer, due to rule "no-fat-pointers".

 A brief sidenote: the only sane thing to do is to call interface functions with the **object reference**, not the **interface reference**.
 Why?
 Interfaces are always implemented in objects; thus, one function may be required to satisfy both interface requirements